jinman36/reading-notes-102/class3.md

 - special lebel - HEAD - means you are here
 - usually give a snapshot a label called a message

+GitHub
+- A hub for a Git repository
+- your code in the cloud
+- A way to share code with others
+- an online palsce to store code (backup is good)
+- it uses GIT to help you manage your teams work
+  - Version Tracking
+  - reviewing changes

+- git +github = awesome

+- git (version control)
+- github(online storage hub)
+ - open source coding is on Github (tribal knowledge)

+ Javascript was orginally only allowed to run in a browser.. nodejs allows it to be run on the desktop

+## similar products to github
+- bitbucket
+- aws code commit
+- git lab
+- assembla (GIT, SVN, Perforce)

+gitflow:acp
+  - add, commit, push
+ - common pattern we will use for git that can be maintained
+   - do not want to allow version gaps
+>git status
+ - git status will not change any files
+>code

+> git add README.md
+ - git add (file name)
+ - unstaged changes - adds them to staging area

+ >git commit -m "Add message to notepad"
+ - this will make the snapshot in the history of the project
+ - (-m) specifies the messge that will be added to the commit

+ >